-- All safety plugs and electric outlets covered, heat/AC, water temperature, and toilets, etc. in working order. - All cleaning supplies/poisons out of children's reach and stored properly. - Classroom and materials checked for cleanliness/broken parts, etc. including playground. - Supplies checked first aid kit, latex gloves, soap, paper towels, etc. - Daily monitoring of environment spills, sand, etc. Other serious problems reported to Director of Student Services. - Upon arrival, each child is observed by the teacher for signs of illness or injury that could affect the child's ability to participate in the daily activities.
+- All safety plugs and electric outlets covered, heat/AC, water temperature, and toilets, etc. in working order. - All cleaning supplies/poisons out of children's reach and stored properly. - Classroom and materials checked for cleanliness/broken parts, etc. including playground. - Supplies checked first aid kit, latex gloves, soap, paper towels, etc. - Daily monitoring of the environment spills, sand, etc. Other serious problems reported to the Early Childhood Coordinator. - Upon arrival, each child is observed by the teacher for signs of illness or injury that could affect the child's ability to participate in the daily activities.